-causes of epilepsy
+Causes of epilepsy

 What is epilepsy?

 If you or someone you know has epilepsy, you may find it helpful to learn more.
-This leaflet gives some basic facts about epilepsy, and points out where you can get more detailed information and help.
+This page gives some basic facts about epilepsy, and points out where you can get more detailed information and help.

 Our seizure threshold is one part of our genetic make-up which can be passed from parent to child.
-So the chance of you having seizures may depend partly on whether either of your parents has epilepsy.
+So the chance of you having seizures may depend partly on whether either or both of your parents has epilepsy.

 Taken from 'What is epilepsy?'
 Order this leaflet from our online shop as part of our 'first five free' offer.